HL7NZ/hpi/input/pagecontent/createPractitioner.md

 6. The integrating application indicates to the user the record has been successfully created
 7. The integrating application retains the hpi-person-id and version-id for future requests relating to this record

-### Add Practitioner Rules and errors
+### Create Practitioner Rules and errors

 [For Request rules and errors click here](/general.html#request-rules-and-errors)

-* **Add Practitioner rules**
+* **Create Practitioner rules**
-  * An Add practitioner request must include:
+  * A Create practitioner request must include:
     * name,
     * birth date,
     * gender
     * ethnicity
-   * An add request made by an RA must include a unique RA source person identifier that does not already exist in HPI within the same source as that submitted
+   * A request made by an RA must include a unique RA source person identifier that does not already exist in HPI within the same source as that submitted
    * A request cannot create an HPI record which is a duplicate of another Practitioner record
-   * An add request may include:
+   * A request may include:
       * educational qualifications
       * languages (communication)
-   * An add request must not contain:
+   * A request must not contain:
       * registration details (Practitioner.qualification).
 Registration details can only be added with an update request
-      * deathdate. deathdate can only be added with an update request
+      * deathdate.
+Deathdate can only be added with an update request

-* _Add Practitioner errors_
+* _Create Practitioner errors_
   * _Name is required_
   * _Birth date is a required field_
   * _RA identifier is required_
   * _RA identifier is already assigned to an hpi-person-id_
   * _The practitioner identity information supplied may result in duplication of another identity.
 Please check the list of potential duplicates before resubmitting_
-   * _Death date not valid for an add_
+   * _Death date not valid with a create practitioner operation_
-   * _Registration details not valid for an add_
+   * _Registration details not valid with a create practitioner operation_

 ---

-* **Add Practitioner birth date rules**
+* **Create Practitioner birth date rules**
   *	Practitioner birthdate must be a complete date and formatted YYYY-MM-DD
   *	Practitioner must be aged between 14 and 90

-* _Add Practitioner birthdate errors_
+* _Create Practitioner birthdate errors_
   * _Birthdate not valid, must be a complete date and formatted YYYY-MM-DD_
   * _Practitioner birthdate cannot be a future date_
   * _Practitioner must be greater than 14, and les than 90 years old_

 ---

-* **Add Practitioner name rules**
+* **Create Practitioner name rules**
   * A person must have either a usual or an official name
   * A person can only have one official name
   * A person can only have one usual name